lorisleiva/laravel-search-string/README.md

 'not status in (Finished,Archived)'
 'not published'     // published = false
 'not created_at'    // created_at is null

+// Null values (case sensitive)
+'body:NULL'         // body is null
+'not body:NULL'     // body is not null

 // Search queries
 // - Term must not be defined as a boolean